[ performers ]

 - All forms are here.

 - Before you submit a proposal form, your primary composition professor must review the proposed piece, and approve it for inclusion on NMNH.
-Please print the approval form from the Composition website, get your teacher’s signature, and return the form to the Phil/NMNH manager.
+Please print the approval form from the composition website, get your teacher’s signature, and return the form to the Yale Philharmonia/NMNH manager.

 - Fill out the NMNH proposal form by the proposal deadline.